 Influencers have their own opinions but they also influence the opinions of their followers and invite them to share these on social networks.
 If you’re looking for strategic information on a specific subject, influencers and their followers can be a great source to turn to.

 There are various tools to help you to find influencers online, basing themselves on factors such as the number of followers, posts, SEO and the topics which the influencer focuses on.
-Among others, examples of such tools are: Klout, Buzzsumo and Followerwonk.
-There are also specialized agencies like Findyourinfluence .
+You can try Buzzsumo or Followerwonk, or even a more specialized agency like Findyourinfluence .

 If you want to get a better idea of the platforms before throwing yourself in with the professionals, these are some of the characteristics which you should consider when seeking influencers for your brand:

 Let’s not get sidetracked with how many followers or how many deals with well-known brands an influencer has: if they don’t share values with your brand, the collaboration will come across as a fake and consumers will notice.
 You need to look at an influencer’s career, how they’ve developed over time, the causes which they support and their outlook on life.
 When an influencer doesn’t share the vision of a brand which they associate themselves with, the outcome often involves a loss of credibility for both parties.
-By contrast, when there is a sharing of principles and values, the relationship comes across as a natural one.
-The promoted product seems like one which the influencer would naturally share and recommend as part of their usual online activity.
+By contrast, when there is a sharing of principles and values, the relationship is natural – people can see that.
+The promoted product should seem like something that the influencer would actually use or recommend.

 “Usually it’s me who selects the brands because I like their products … I don’t say yes to everything, I accept work from brands whose products I genuinely like.
 I’m not going to showcase something which I myself wouldn’t wear.”